 Notes

-Each ladoo only has 2g of net carbs and they are so yum.
-Happy Diwali guys and gals!
-Hope you have a prosperous year ahead, full of peace and good health.
+Each ladoo only has 2g of net carbs, and they are so yummy.
+Happy Diwali, guys and gals!

 Anu